 We quickly realized how expensive bathroom vanities can be.
 The particular one we wanted was $1800!
 So what did we do?
 We built one...
 As if flipping a bathroom in 6 weeks wasn’t enough!
 We had to get it built and stain in time to install the countertops.
 Doing it this way saved us $1400 and we got exactly what we wanted plus being able to choose our own countertop, stain color, and handles.

-How the heck did you pull all this off in six weeks?
+How she did it all in six weeks

 When things went wrong, they went really wrong.
 We had major tools break including our wet saw, we didn’t realize we had a box of tiles slightly different in color until it was time for install, and our countertop was cut incorrectly.
 We’re also parents to a 2 year old which makes things a little trickier to get done.
 So, how did we pull it off in 6 weeks?
 By mapping out a weekly strategy, staying positive, a lot of late nights, not being afraid to ask for help, and always having coffee on hand!